 The people of Alberta have a right to a public service which is conducted with impartiality and integrity.
+It is this special obligation to Albertans that demands that there not be, nor seem to be, any conflict between the private interests of employees and directors of public agencies and their duty to the public.
+At the same time, it is recognized that employees and directors of public agencies should enjoy the same rights in their private dealings as any other citizens unless it can be demonstrated that a restriction is essential to the public interest.
 Invest Albert Corporation's Code of Conduct ("Code") applies to all Invest Alberta Corporation ("IAC") Employees and Directors and requires that all IAC business be conducted with impartiality and integrity.
 This Code complements, and is in addition to, the provisions of the Government of Alberta's Conflicts of Interest Act, which applies to IAC generally and imposes specific obligations on certain Covered Individuals, as well as IAC's other relevant policies.
 As applicable, to the extent any of the following conflicts with the requirements or obligations contained in the Conflicts of Interest Act, the Conflicts of Interest Act will govern.